domRiddle/ASF/FAQ.md

 **A:** **No**.
 ASF unlike IM has independent Steam client included, and Steam network allows only **one Steam client at a time** to play a game.
 You can however disconnect ASF any time you like by starting a game (and clicking "OK" when asked if Steam network should disconnect other client) - ASF will then patiently wait till you're done playing, and resume the process afterwards.
 Alternatively, you can still play in offline mode anytime you like, if that is satisfying for you.

-Keep in mind that cards drop rate when playing multiple games is close to 0 anyway, therefore there are no direct benefits from being able to do that with IM.
+Keep in mind that cards drop rate when playing multiple games is close to 0 anyway, therefore there are no direct benefits from being able to do that with IM, while there are strong benefits of no interfering with other games launched with ASF, which is crucial e.g. VAC-wise.

 ***